DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Target release for removal of the legacy API will be defined once most PMDs have switched to rte_flow.

+* vhost: API/ABI changes are planned for 17.05, for making DPDK vhost library generic enough so that applications can build different vhost-user drivers (instead of vhost-user net only) on top of that.
+  Specifically, ``virtio_net_device_ops`` will be renamed to ``vhost_device_ops``.
+  Correspondingly, some API's parameter need be changed.
+Few more functions also need be reworked to let it be device aware.
+For example, different virtio device has different feature set, meaning functions like ``rte_vhost_feature_disable`` need be changed.
+Last, file rte_virtio_net.h will be renamed to rte_vhost.h.

 * distributor: library API will be changed to incorporate a burst-oriented API.
 This will include a change to ``rte_distributor_create`` to specify which type of instance to create (single or burst), and